 - In a large bowl, use a hand mixer to blend together the butter and a ½ cup of the brown sugar.
 Add the maple syrup and the egg.
 Beat until smooth.

 - Using a wooden spoon, stir the dry ingredients into the butter mixture until well incorporated.

-- With a 1.5 tablespoon-sized ice-cream scoop, place equal scooped amounts of batter on each baking sheet.
+- With a 1.5 tablespoon-sized ice-cream scoop, place equal amounts of batter onto each baking sheet.
 Be sure to leave 2-3 inches of space between each mound of batter.

 - Gently press the batter with the back of your hand to form a small round shape roughly ¼-1/2 inch in thickness.

 - In a small bowl, toss together the remaining brown sugar and pecans.
 Sprinkle approximately 1 teaspoon of the mixture onto each flattened cookie.

 - Bake each cookie sheet separately for 12 minutes.
 Allow cookies to cool on the baking sheets for two minutes after removing them from the oven.
 Lastly, transfer the cookies to a cooling rack to continue the cooling process.